naimur2001/ekatra-assignment1/README.md

 * To Delete data we use this --> api "/todos/delete/:id"
 * ---> Delete api is for if we want to delete any to do data after or before ou work done we can delete our to do data.

+* Above function i used cron job in my code to delete completed to do data at specifice time.
+And '0 0 * * *'
 # problem faced
 * * I am new with cron job / node cron.
 I took help from internet to find cron job problem.
 And it is not so dificult i found.
 I think i tried best to solve the assignment based on cron job.